Bolls-Bible/bain/docs/VPS_INSTANCE_SETUP.md

 echo 'net.ipv4.ip_unprivileged_port_start=80' | sudo tee /etc/sysctl.d/99-rootless-ports.conf
 ```

-### 3. Point DNS for dev.bolls.life
+### 3. Point DNS for bolls.life

-Create the A or AAAA record for `dev.bolls.life` and point it to the VPS before the first real TLS issuance.
+Create the A or AAAA record for `bolls.life` and point it to the VPS before the first real TLS issuance.

 ### 4. Required GitHub Actions secrets and variables